Understanding the Basics of MoneyMinder

 What does this look like on the Treasurer’s Report?

-The $775.00 applied to the Snow Removal category in the transaction can be seen under the Expenses column in the Treasurer’s Report.
-This shows that $775.00 in actual expenses have been incurred in the Snow Removal category. $1,500.00 was budgeted for snow removal, so there is still $725.00 left to spend.
+The $775.00 applied to the Snow Removal category can be seen in the Expenses column in the Treasurer’s Report.
+This shows that $775.00 in actual expenses have been incurred in the Snow Removal category. $1,500.00 was budgeted, leaving $725.00 left to spend.

 Let’s look at one more transaction.